Is there a Senior Citizens Center located in my neighborhood?

 Yes, call Community and Senior Center Services at 630-3450, the Transportation Coordinator at 630-0801 or the Jacksonville Transportation Authority at 630-3100.

 I need nutritional assistance.
-Where can I get a good, hot meal at a nominal cost?
+Where can I get a good, hot meal at no cost?

 There are 18 locations throughout the City of Jacksonville where you may enjoy a midday meal with other senior citizens.